The Ultimate Guide To Custom Wood Range Hoods

 Step 3: Choosing your Wood Range Hood Style

 At this point, choosing the style boils down to personal preference.
 If you’re sitting on the fence and having trouble choosing a style, then here a couple of recommendations.
 First, visit our Range Hood Photo Gallery and see if a picture puts you over-the-top.
-If that doesn’t work, here’s the styles listed in order of popularity: Tuscan, Craftsman, Farmhouse, Bell Curve, Arcadian, and Ballast.
+If that doesn’t work, here’s the styles listed in order of popularity: Tuscan, Craftsman, Farmhouse, Bell Curve, Arcadian, Monroe, Modern, and Ballast.
 Regardless of the style you choose, it’s also important to make sure you consider the size of your space to find a design that will be proportionate to the size of the kitchen and cabinetry.

 Step 4: Placing Your Wood Range Hood Order